Supreme Court appears skeptical of blanket immunity for a former president

 The Trump briefs don't include any significant discussion of the Nixon tapes case

-Kavanaugh has actually been on both sides of these issues.
-He played an important role in the special counsel's investigation of the sex scandal involving President Bill Clinton, but more importantly, he served first as as associate counsel and then for three years as staff secretary for President George W. Bush.
+Kavanaugh has been on both sides of these issues.
+He played an important role in the special counsel's investigation of the sex scandal involving President Bill Clinton, but more importantly, he served first as associate counsel and then, for three years, as staff secretary for President George W. Bush.

 That would leave undecided tricky immunity questions involving presidential decisions centered on foreign relations or use of the military abroad.